kodecocodes/SC_CaioZullo/For Instructor/Video 01 - Introduction/script.md

 }
 ```

 Great!
-Now a TDD rule says we need to see a failing test first, to guarantee that we're testing something so let's return something that will make it fail:
+Now a TDD rule says we need to see a failing test first, to guarantee that we're testing something.
+So let's return something that will make it fail:

 ```
 func tick(_ state: GameState) -> GameState {